Links on SoundGuys may earn us a commission. Learn more.

 The headset’s about a year old at this point, but how does it hold up to the competition?

-Editor’s note: This review was updated on March 31, 2021, to include more alternative recommendations and to include a microphone poll.
+Editor’s note: This review was updated on March 1, 2022 to include even more alternative recommendations.

 Who is the Logitech G432 for?